 - Chopped lettuce or other greens or salad mixes

-- Vegetable trimmings or peels (chopped)
+- Vegetable trimmings or peels (chopped into small pieces)

 Duck feed pellets or poultry starter pellets are another great option, and they can be purchased from farming or agricultural supply stores.